 “Abstenir de chaussures à talons.”
 My recent dinner invitation to La Grande Table des Lausannois 2016 included specific instructions to not wear high heels.
 The reason?
 The location for this extraordinary meal, organized by six restaurateurs from Lausanne — an empty swimming pool!

-My Dinner in a Swimming Pool
+The Grande Table in a Swimming Pool

 That evening — wearing my flat sandals with rubber soles — I descended the stairs from the metro station and found the Piscine de Mon-Repos with a beautiful view of the mountains across the Lac Léman.
 I had been to this location only once before, for an art exhibition designed to help introduce a new planned museum complex for the city.
 Last time, I saw white spinning art installations out on the lawn.
 This time, the same lawn was used to host an outdoor apéritif, as well as dessert at the conclusion of the meal, for La Grande Table des Lausannois.